mfaani/mfaani/content/posts/interviewing/dynamic-programming/how-many-envelopes-can-you-fit-into-another/index.md

 ## High Level Idea

 1. Sort it by width
-2. Then sort evelopes with same width by height.
+2. Then sort envelopes with same width by height.
 Sorting by height is the tricky part.

 > The direction you sort is important.
 It can inverse the impact on your flow.
 I often got confused with the direction of sorting.
 You check out my post on [Which Way Am I Sorting?](https://mfaani.com/posts/interviewing/arrays/which-way-am-i-sorting/)).
 In short the the array’s order will match with the *direction* of the angle bracket (`<` or `>`)  you use.
 Think of right and left, instead of up and down, or of ascending and descending.